y121822/telegram-spatial-survey-bot/README.md

 - Amazon EC2 Launch Template was fully configured to instantly create a virtual machine and start the bot on its boot
-- Amazon EC2 Auto Scaling group was created (within several AZs) to automatically keep the required number of running EC2 instances started from the Launch Template
+- Amazon EC2 Auto Scaling group was created (within several AZs) to automatically keep the required number of running EC2 instances started with the Launch Template